Thomas Fairfax, 6th Lord Fairfax of Cameron: Early life and education

-Thomas Fairfax was born on 22 October 1693 in Leeds Castle, Kent.
+Fairfax was born on 22 October 1693 in Leeds Castle, in Kent, England.
 The castle had been owned by his maternal ancestors since the 1630s.
 Fairfax was the son of Thomas Fairfax, 5th Lord Fairfax of Cameron and Catherine Colepeper, the daughter of Thomas Colepeper, 2nd Baron Colepeper.

-He succeeded to his father's Scottish peerage in 1709, and was educated at Oriel College, Oxford between 1710 and 1713.
-In 1721, Fairfax was commissioned into the British Army, serving in the Royal Regiment of Horse Guards until 1733.
-He was also a contributor to The Spectator, a daily publication founded by Joseph Addison and Richard Steele in 1711 before ceasing publication in the next year.
+Fairfax succeeded to his father's Scottish peerage in 1709, and was educated at Oriel College at the University of Oxford between 1710 and 1713.

-Move to North America
+Career

 In 1719, Fairfax came into possession of the Northern Neck Proprietary in the British colony of Virginia, which had been granted to Fairfax's maternal ancestor John Colepeper, 1st Baron Colepeper by Charles II of England in 1649.
 The property included a large portion of the Shenandoah and South Branch Potomac valleys, and consisted of approximately 5,282,000 acres (21,380 km^{2}) of land.

-Struggling to keep up an expensive lifestyle and maintain Leeds Castle, Fairfax relied heavily on the income he derived from the Northern Neck Proprietary, both from the sale of parcels of land to and annual quit-rents from planters who settled in the Northern Neck of Virginia.
+Struggling to maintain his expensive lifestyle and Leeds Castle, Fairfax relied heavily on the income he derived from the Northern Neck Proprietary, both from the sale of parcels of land to and annual quit-rents from planters who settled in the Northern Neck of Virginia.
 His affairs in Virginia were handled by Fairfax's resident land agent, Robert Carter I.

+In 1721, Fairfax was commissioned into the British Army, serving in the Royal Regiment of Horse Guards until 1733.
+He was also a contributor to The Spectator, a daily publication founded by Joseph Addison and Richard Steele in 1711 before it ceased publication in the next year.

 In the fall of 1732, Fairfax read Carter's obituary in the London monthly The Gentleman's Magazine and was astonished to discover the vast personal wealth Carter had accumulated, which included £10,000 worth of cash, at a time when the governor of Virginia was paid an annual salary of £200.
 Rather than appoint another Virginian to the position, Fairfax arranged to have his cousin William Fairfax move from Massachusetts to Virginia in 1734 to serve as his resident land agent.
 Fairfax travelled to Virginia for the first time in 1735 to inspect and manage his estates there, remaining in the colony until 1737.
 In 1738, Fairfax established approximately thirty farms in the Patterson Creek Manor, a 9000 acre piece of land granted to him by the Crown.